Coaching women, then men? Maine's Barron shows move can be made

 But they are not there yet, and one of the biggest adjustments has been playing within Barron's offensive system.

-"It's not second nature yet to a lot of us," White said.
+"It's not second nature yet to a lot of us," guard Isaiah White said.
 "I always have to be mindful of the different expectations, so in the heat of games or when we get comfortable and not as focused mentally, we regress to old habits.
 A lot of coaches I've had previously always preached dribble-drive offense, create your own off the dribble, where this is let the offense create for you.
 There's a lot more movement off the ball, a lot more cognitive than I'm used to, so it's different and the details -- inside foot pivoting and learning how to seal your man with proper footwork -- these are things that are not typically taught for guards but used in this offense a lot, especially for guards with size."

 "He's done a great job of getting them to play exactly the way he wants them to play from an identity standpoint," says UMBC coach Ryan Odom, who has faced Barron and Maine twice this season.
 "They have a clear identity to how they're going to play both offensively and defensively.
 They bought into the system right away."